 It will only delay its arrival or stop the parcel from being delivered altogether if customs have reason to believe the information you’ve provided is inaccurate.

 When posting abroad, goods will be subject to a duty charge and local taxes.
 The amounts vary from country to country, and there’s no getting around them.
 Well, you can try, but you risk your parcel coming back to you – at your expense.

 The responsibility to pay any local duties and taxes falls to the recipient of the package, so make sure they’re aware of this.
 It is very important to note that you should always provide the recipient details when sending the good overseas as they may need to be contacted to ensure the goods are delivered.
 Packages will be held with customs until payments are made, and returned if payments aren’t received.

 Most of the time, if you’re sending a gift, personal belongings or a business sample, you don’t have to pay duty or tax so long as they’re below a certain value.
 Again, the allowance varies depending on the destination country.

-Make sure everything is packaged securely, so that the contents doesn’t rattle around or make any noises.
+Make sure everything is packaged securely so that the contents don’t rattle around or make any noises.
 Remove the batteries of electrical products, as batteries are prohibited items.
 Many items have specific packaging instructions, so be sure to check.
 Musical instruments, for example, must be packaged in a solid box.

 This may sound obvious, but there are plenty of ways you can slip up here.
 Check with the recipient that the delivery address is correct, or use Google Maps to ensure all the details are right.
 It is easy to make a mistake with the Zip Code. so check, check and check again!